-Helping patients better understand their treatment protocol, the causality of disease, and how medication prevents its progression of the disease is our passion.
-Many patients that fail to adhere to their doctor’s recommendations often simply don’t understand what to do, or how to take their medication.
-Patient education plays an important role in the healthcare system by addressing this disconnect.
-Here are a few examples of work done by Casey Steffen with a focus on patient education.
+Helping patients better understand their treatment protocol, the causality of disease, and how medication prevents its progression is my passion.
+Many patients that fail to adhere to their doctor’s recommendations simply don’t understand what to do, or how to take their medication.
+Patient education plays an important role in a patient-centric healthcare system by addressing this disconnect.
+Here are a few examples of work I’ve done with a focus on patient education.

 Hemophilia Joint Visualization Tool